 - Securing their devices: Intruders and thieves can’t track your phone if you make it impossible for them to find it.
 By doing this, you’ll avoid it ringing when a call or text notification comes in.

 - Living the moment: It is difficult for some smartphone users to stay committed to a chat or be in the moment when their devices are active.
 However, putting their phones on Airplane Mode helps them to enjoy what they are doing.

 - Avoiding disturbance: If you want good quality time for yourself, putting your phone in Airplane Mode will mean you have one less thing to worry about while you relax.

 While on a commercial flight, most countries discourage using devices that transmit signals.

 Smartphones and tablets with cellular functionality will likely be connected to multiple cell towers at any time.
 This is an attempt to stay connected.

 The farther these towers, the more intensive the search.
 In such situations, the device will increase its signal strength to remain linked to these towers.

 If this persists, the search may be extended to the dedicated sensors on the airplane.
 This forces the sensitive navigation equipment to malfunction.

-This, alongside other uses of the airplane mode described above, shows that Airplane Mode is indeed a necessary feature on smartphones.
+This, alongside other uses of the airplane mode described above, shows that Airplane Mode is a necessary smartphone feature.

-Think of a smartphone feature that increases concentration, makes charging faster, extends battery life, and keeps you focused for longer, think of the Airplane Mode.
+Think of a smartphone feature that increases concentration, makes charging faster, extends battery life, and keeps you focused for longer.
+Think of Airplane Mode.